netdata/netdata/collectors/ebpf.plugin/README.md

 eBPF is a Linux kernel technology that allows us to run data collection programs within a kernel context.

-eBPF consists of a wide toolchain that ultimately outputs a set of bytecode that will run inside of the eBPF virtual machine (VM) which lives inside of the Linux kernel.
+eBPF consists of a wide toolchain that ultimately outputs a set of bytecode that will run inside the eBPF virtual machine (VM) which lives inside the Linux kernel.
 The program in particular is executed in response to a [tracepoint or kprobe](#probes-and-tracepoints) activation.

 Netdata has written many eBPF programs, which, when compiled and integrated into the Netdata Agent, are able to collect